vgrem/Blog-content/README.md

 ### Media extension components for SharePoint 2010

 Video Links List for embedding and sharing YouTube and similar Video hosting content

+### Geolocation for SharePoint 2010

+The aim of this project is to bring location and map functionality into SharePoint 2010 (and more) the same way as they are currently available in SharePoint 2013

+**Instalation**

+Activate site level scope feature: Geolocation